D.K. Metcalf Player Prop Bets for NFL Week 10 | Seattle vs. Green Bay 11/14/2021

 Season Stats

-- Metcalf has been targeted 56 times and has 39 catches, leading the Seahawks with 580 receiving yards (72.5 ypg) plus eight touchdowns.
+- This season Metcalf has 39 catches (56 targets), leading his team with 580 receiving yards (72.5 per game) plus eight touchdowns.

 - Metcalf has been the target of 56 of his team's 220 passing attempts this season, or 25.5% of the target share.